14 greats applauded by opposition fans: Modric, Ronaldinho, Messi…

 Incredibly, Villa pulled off a comeback and drew the first leg 2-2.
-At the Nou Camp, they went a man down before incredibly going one up, only for Barca’s class to eventually show and they edged through to the semis.
+At Camp Nou, they went a man down before incredibly going one up, only for Barca’s class to eventually show and see them edge through to the semis.

 The Bernabeu was at it again in a reverse of Juve fans’ show of appreciation to Ronaldo.

 Scoring with two long-range strikes, Del Piero handed the away side victory and was substituted to a great reception from every supporter in the stadium.

 On this day in the 2008/09 Champions League, a 33 year old Alessandro Del Piero scored twice at the Bernabeu.

 He was SO good, that the stadium rose to give him a standing ovation.